httpwg/wg-materials/ietf99/minutes.md

 qcram has various issues he has observed

 charles'buck'krasic(cbk) (qcram draft author): open to removing one of the things MT objects to - table eviction (?).
-Does not have data yet on wherther it helps at all
+Does not have data yet on whether it helps at all

 Alan Frindell: my experiments didn't show it moving the needle that much, but I'd like to run more experiments